To blog overview

 The customer experiences a company provides can make or break a customer relationship.
 In fact, one-third of customers would walk away from a brand they love after just one bad experience, according to PWC

 Omnichannel support is crucial for meeting the expectations of modern customers who expect convenience, flexibility, and personalisation in their interactions with businesses.
+In fact, 90% of consumers expect a consistent brand experience regardless of purchase channel or device, according to Capitalone.
 By offering a seamless and integrated customer experience across all channels, organisations can enhance customer satisfaction, loyalty, and retention, ultimately driving business growth and success.

 5 benefits of omnichannel customer service